Basic navigation | Local navigation

 2. RipEX in detail

-Radio modem RipEX is best suited for transmission of a large number of short messages where a guaranteed delivery time is required, i.e. for mission critical applications.
+Radio modem RipEX is best suited for transmission of a large number of short messages where a guaranteed delivery is required, i.e. for mission critical applications.

 RipEX has the following basic uses: